CGQAQ/how-to-epoll/README.md

 > There's a lot of misinformation about this, but the real reason is this:
 >
 > A typical server might be dealing with, say, 200 connections.
 It will service every connection that needs to have data
-> written or read and then it will need to wait until there's more work to do.
+> written or read, and then it will need to wait until there's more work to do.
 While it's waiting, it needs to be
 > interrupted if data is received on any of those 200 connections.
 > With select, the kernel has to add the process to 200 wait lists, one for each connection.
 To do this, it needs a "
 > thunk" to attach the process to the wait list.
 When the process finally does wake up, it needs to be removed from all